Jeffchen54/KMP-Kemono-Downloader/README.md

  ##  Resolved bugs:
 - DDOS preventing downloads (Does not throw an exception)
 - Large files timing out before downloaded fully (Does not throw an exception)

+ ## Changelog 0.3.3
+  - Added a more robust fix to file not being downloaded fully bug
+  - Skip duplicate file based on file name and size
+  - Removed time between download chunks due to pdf requests chunks being limited to <8KBs in some instances

  ## Changelog 0.3.2
 - Vastly improve graphical aspect and progress bar